misiektoja/psn_monitor/docs/configuration.md

 python3 -c "import pytz; print('\n'.join(pytz.all_timezones))"
 ```

-Path settings are validated before startup opens files.
-A monitoring run stops and names the setting to correct. `--doctor`, `--setup` and the `--set-...` commands report the same setting and continue on the built-in value, so it can still be repaired.
-Command-line path overrides still take precedence. `TRUNCATE_CHARS` must be an integer zero or greater.
-Use `0` to keep full lines or `999` to detect terminal width.
-A `--truncate` override also applies to Doctor.

-Timing and count settings are validated the same way.
-A value that is not a number or falls outside the range the setting allows stops a monitoring run.
-The `--set-...` commands report it and continue on the built-in value.
+<a id="smtp-settings"></a>
 ## SMTP Settings

-Private password entry preserves leading and trailing spaces.
-The exact value checked with the mail server is saved.

-Private entry preserves literal `${...}` text in saved passwords and other secrets.
-Assignments that need this protection carry a `# monitor:literal` comment.
-Keep that comment when editing the value.
-Unmarked assignments retain their existing interpolation behavior.
-The marker is read by this monitor.
-Other dotenv readers or shells may still interpolate the value.

-If you want to use email notifications functionality, configure SMTP settings in the `psn_monitor.conf` file: `SMTP_HOST`, `SMTP_PORT`, `SMTP_SSL`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL`.

-Store the password with `psn_monitor --set-smtp-password` after configuring the other SMTP settings.
-It checks sign-in before saving and keeps the password out of shell history.
-An exported `SMTP_PASSWORD` overrides the saved value at startup.

-Verify your SMTP settings with the `--send-test-email` flag, which sends a real test message:
+Email notifications need SMTP server details for the sending account.
+Add them to `psn_monitor.conf` or use the setup wizard.
+Setup checks the login without sending an email.
+To replace only the password, run `psn_monitor --set-smtp-password`.
+Password entry is hidden and preserves spaces.

+Send one test message to verify the settings:

 ```sh
 psn_monitor --send-test-email
 ```

+<a id="webhook-settings"></a>
 ## Webhook Settings

-Hidden URL entry recognizes Discord and ntfy URLs.
-A bare topic name is saved as an ntfy.sh URL.
-Self-hosted ntfy destinations require `WEBHOOK_PROVIDER = "ntfy"`.

-The service is detected from the URL at startup.
-While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
-A warning appears only when your configuration file sets `WEBHOOK_PROVIDER` to a service the URL disagrees with.

-Discord templates must produce a JSON object.
-Dictionary templates and JSON strings are supported, including legacy strings with doubled object braces.
-Unsupported placeholders are reported before delivery.
-Alert text is kept literal and mentions are disabled.
-Reloaded settings apply to the next delivery.

 Alerts can also be delivered to a **Discord** channel or an **ntfy** topic.
-The webhook channel is configured and switched on separately from email, so you can send game changes to Discord while email stays off, or use both.
+The webhook channel is configured and switched on separately from email, so you can send game changes to Discord while email stays off or use both.

 Save the destination privately, which never puts it in your shell history: